 - Reta Phillips is a pianist, keyboardist, vocalist, composer and workshop facilitator.

 - Dona Reyes plays classical Spanish guitar music.

 - David Snellbacher plays an assortment of guitar music including old English, Celtic, classical, traditional Christmas carols and contemporary music.

 Patients and families can arrange for a visit from a Healing Arts musician by calling Guest Services at 650-962-5836.

-Creative Expressions: Painting Classes for Cancer Survivors
+Creative Expressions: Painting Classes for El Camino Hospital Cancer Patients

 Tehila developed this program as a way of sharing the joy of art with people in need.
 She welcomes patients with all levels of painting experience into her class.
 By carefully demonstrating painting techniques, giving students individual attention, and fostering a non-judgmental, supportive environment, Eisenstat encourages her students to create paintings with depth and movement, and to find their passion and style.
 In the process these art classes have become a wonderful support group, giving the participants an opportunity to focus together on color and shape rather than needles and pain.

 For more information about Tehila Eisenstat, please visit her website.